-Chandler supplies an average of 56 million gallons of high-quality drinking water every day to our residential, business and industrial customers while meeting or exceeding all health and safety standards set by local, state and federal regulators.
+Chandler delivers an average of 62 million gallons per day of high-quality drinking water to our residents, businesses, and industrial customers and meets or exceeds all health and safety standards set by local, state, and federal regulators.

 Chandler’s water and wastewater rates are among the lowest of all major Valley cities.
 Our water and wastewater operations are accredited by the American Public Works Association, the toughest accreditation to achieve in the public works industry.

-Chandler also has constructed recharge basins and recharge wells to restore groundwater the City may pump during high summer demand months and administers an aggressive Pretreatment Program that works with local businesses and manufacturing facilities to reduce discharges of pollutants into the municipal sewer system.
+Chandler also has constructed recharge basins and recharge injection wells to replenish groundwater pumped during peak demand.
+The city’s Pretreatment Program works with local businesses and manufacturing facilities to reduce discharges of pollutants into the municipal sewer system.

 Chandler was the first city in Arizona to receive accreditation of its Public Works and Utilities Department by the American Public Works Association, the largest and oldest organization of its kind in the world, with 63 chapters located throughout North America.
 Chandler participates in regional water planning as an active member of the Arizona Municipal Water Users Association and regularly meets with the Arizona Department of Water Resources, Central Arizona Project, Salt River Project and individual cities to discuss water supply, water sustainability and water management issues.

 Producing quality drinking water is a full-time operation.
 Here's a glimpse of the 'night shift" at Chandler's water treatment plant.